 Female victims are especially likely to develop PTSD following rape or other forms of sexual assault.
 Combat exposure is the most common cause of PTSD in men in the United States.

 Studies employing positron emission tomography (PET) and functional magnetic resonance imaging (MRI) have shown that people with symptoms of PTSD have altered activity in the brain, primarily in the regions of the medial prefrontal cortex, thalamus, and anterior cingulate gyrus.
-This altered activity reinforces the brain’s ability to recall brain’s traumatic memories, thereby making it difficult for people with PTSD to break the pattern of negative memory recall.
+This limited activity reinforces the brain’s ability to recall the brain’s traumatic memories, thereby making it difficult for people with PTSD to break the pattern of negative memory recall.

 A synchronous neural interaction (SNI) test can effectively distinguish between abnormal brain activity patterns in persons with PTSD and the typical brain activity observed in healthy persons.

 Roughly 13% of people with PTSD have increased levels of a kinase (a regulatory enzyme) called CDK5 (cyclin-dependent kinase 5).
 Typically, CDK5 works with other proteins in nerve cells to regulate brain development, and its absence facilitates the elimination of memories associated with fear.
 In people with PTSD, the elevated levels of CDK5 interfere with and prevent fear extinction and delay the ability to control emotional states and reactions when a traumatic memory is remembered.

 At Refresh Recovery PTSD Treatment San Diego, we believe that following a traumatic event can be reduced by early mental health and psychological interventions that encourage sharing emotional experiences concerning the event and optional medication-assisted treatment if required.
 We’re here to help and underhand how overwhelming it can be and the necessary trust to begin stepping towards healing.